SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 TS=
 (
   (
+    (
+      (
-    ("resilien*" OR "coping" OR "cope" OR "vulnerab*" OR "policy" OR "policies" OR "protect*" OR "preparedness" OR "safety net$" OR "social protection$" OR "social floor$" OR "social security" OR ("mitigat*" NEAR/5 "impact$")
+        ("improv*" OR "increas*" OR "better" OR "enhanc*" OR "build" OR "strengthen*") NEAR/5 ("resilien*" OR "coping" OR "cope" OR "protection") )
-    OR "Sendai Framework"
     OR
       (
+        ("mitigat*" OR "prevent*" OR "reduc*" OR "decreas*" OR "manag*") NEAR/5 ("impact$" OR "vulnerab*" OR "exposure")
+      )
+    OR "policy" OR "policies" OR "Sendai Framework"
+    OR "protect" OR "protecting" OR "safeguard*" OR "preparedness"
+    OR "safety net$" OR "social protection$" OR "social floor$" OR "social security" OR
+      (
         ("disaster$" OR "risk$")
-        NEAR/3
-            ("plan*" OR "strateg*" OR "reduc*" OR "relief" OR "manag*" OR "medical response$" OR "program") )
+        NEAR/3 ("plan*" OR "strateg*" OR "reduc*" OR "relief" OR "manag*" OR "medical response$" OR "program$" OR "programme$")
       )
+    )
     NEAR/15
-    (
-      "war" OR "wars"
+        ("disaster$" OR "catastrophe$"
-      OR (("volatil*" OR "unstable" OR "instability" OR "unrest") NEAR/5 ("political$" OR "civil")) OR "pandemic$" OR "epidemic$"
+        OR ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$" OR "storm$" OR "wind$"))
-      OR (
-            ("natural" OR "anthropogenic" OR "environmental" OR "climat$" OR "economic") NEAR/3 ("hazard*" OR "catastroph*" OR "disaster*" OR "shock$") )
+        OR (("natural" OR "climat*") NEAR/3 ("hazard$" OR "catastrophe$" OR "disaster$")) OR "rogue wave$" OR "tsunami$" OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "tornado*" OR "drought$" OR "flood*"
-      OR ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$" OR "storm$")) OR "drought$" OR "flood*" OR "cold spells"
+        OR "avalanche$" OR "landslide$" OR "land-slide$" OR "rockslide$" OR "rock-slide$" OR "rockfall$" OR "surface collapse$" OR "mudflow$" OR "mud-flow$"
-      OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "tornado" OR "heatwave$" OR "heat-wave$" OR "wildfire*" OR "forest fire*" OR "wild-fire*" OR "forestfire*" OR "earthquake$" OR "volcanic activit*" OR "volcanic emission$" OR "volcanic eruption$" OR "landslide$" OR "rockslide$" OR "surface collapse$" OR "mud flow$" OR "land-slide$" OR "rock-slide$" OR "mud-flow$"
+        OR "cold spells" OR "cold wave$" OR "dzud$" OR "blizzard$" OR "heatwave$" OR "heat-wave$" OR "earthquake$" OR "volcanic activity" OR "volcanic emission$" OR "volcanic eruption$" OR "ash fall" OR "tephra fall"
-      OR "tipping point$"
-      OR "avalanche"
-      OR ("sea level" NEAR/3 ("chang*" OR "rising" OR "rise$"))
+        OR "wildfire*" OR "wild-fire*" OR "forest fire*" OR "forestfire*" OR ("sea level" NEAR/3 ("chang*" OR "rising" OR "rise$")) OR (

-      OR "financial crash*" OR "economic downturn$" OR "socio-economic resilience" )
+              ("anthropogenic"
+              OR "environmental" OR "deforestation" OR "desertification" OR "degredation" OR "pollution" OR "erosion" OR "chemical" OR "heavy metal$" OR "pesticide$" OR "biological" OR "disease" OR "zoonotic"
+              OR "technological" OR "radioactive" OR "nuclear" OR "cyber" OR "industrial" OR "construction" OR "transportation"
               )
+              NEAR/3 ("hazard$" OR "catastrophe$" OR "disaster$")
+           )
+        OR "outbreak$" OR "pandemic$" OR "epidemic$"
+        OR "war" OR "wars" OR "armed conflict$"
+        OR (("volatil*" OR "unstable" OR "instability" OR "unrest") NEAR/5 ("political$" OR "civil")) OR "financial crash*" OR "financial shock$" OR "financial disaster$" OR "economic downturn$" OR "economic shock$" OR "economic disaster$" )
+  )
   AND
-    (
-      "poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "the vulnerable" OR "vulnerable group$"
+    ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "the vulnerable" OR "vulnerable group$"
     OR (("poor" OR "poorest") NEAR/3 ("household$" OR "people" OR "communit*")) OR
       (
         ("person$" OR "people" OR "adult$")
         NEAR/3
             ("disabled" OR "disabilities" OR "unemployed" OR "older" OR "elderly") )
     OR "disability"
     OR "babies" OR "infants" OR "newborn$" OR "children" OR "child" OR "pregnant" OR "pregnancy"
     )
 )
 ```